GypsyDangerous/Cobalt-BASIC/README.md

 - [ ] add iterative for loops

 ## credits
-The base of this code is from this [tutorial series](https://www.youtube.com/playlist?list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD) on youtube.
+The base of this code was written while following this [tutorial series](https://www.youtube.com/playlist?list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD) on youtube.
 I have added some of my own features and syntax.
 I plan to go beyond this tutorial series and add even more features as I learn